 Food trails and markets have become the tastiest part of any travel experience.
-They are the places where we can really sink our teeth into a taste of place.
-Write up a new bucket list of farmer’s markets.
-Here are some of the most incredible ones to experience.
+These are the places we can really sink our teeth into for a true taste of place.
+Here are some of the most incredible farmer’s markets to experience.

 Ask a Peruvian how many different kinds of potatoes there are in Peru, and you’ll get as many different answers as there are potatoes.
 It’s the biodiversity that makes Peruvian cuisine so extraordinary.
 One visit to a local market in Lima, the “gastronomy capital of the Americas,” reveals a proliferation of potatoes and beans; a rainbow of corn varietals; fruits that look like props from a science fiction movie; and a cornucopia of powerful indigenous ingredients like coca, maca, quinoa and kiwicha.
 Both the Mercado Central and the Surquillo Market provide for endless discoveries of colourful produce that does not exist anywhere else in the world.
 Pack light, because you’re going to put on weight.